consultation and support at a distance or in-person

 Larry Yang – Awakening Together: The spiritual practice of inclusivity and community

-John Welwood – Perfect Love Imperfect Relationships: Healing the wound of the heart, Awakening the Heart: East/West approaches to psychotherapy and the healing relationship (Editor)
+John Welwood – Perfect Love Imperfect Relationships: Healing the wound of the heart, Awakening the Heart: East/West approaches to psychotherapy and the healing relationship (Ed)